ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The object identifier ("Toid") is specialized as a CBOR text string, specifying a wildcard pattern P for the scope entry.
 The pattern P is intended as a template for group names.

-* The permission set ("Tperm") is specialized as a CBOR unsigned integer with value Q. This specifies the operation(s) that the Administrator wishes to perform on the admin endpoints at the Group Manager, as pertaining to any OSCORE group whose name matches with the wildcard pattern P. The value Q is computed as follows.
+* The permission set ("Tperm") is specialized as a CBOR unsigned integer with value Q. This specifies the permissions that the Administrator has to perform operations on the admin endpoints at the Group Manager, as pertaining to any OSCORE group whose name matches with the wildcard pattern P. The value Q is computed as follows.

-   - Each operation in the permission set is converted into the corresponding numeric identifier X from the "Value" column of the "Group OSCORE Actions" registry, for which this document defines the entries in {{fig-operation-values}}.
+   - Each permission in the permission set is converted into the corresponding numeric identifier X from the "Value" column of the "Group OSCORE Actions" registry, for which this document defines the entries in {{fig-permission-values}}.

    - The set of N numbers is converted into the single value Q, by taking each numeric identifier X_1, X_2, ..., X_N to the power of two, and then computing the inclusive OR of the binary representations of all the power values.

+   In general, a single permission can be associated with multiple different operations that are possible to take when interacting with the Group Manager.
+For example, the "List" permission allows the Administrator to retrieve a list of group configurations (see {{collection-resource-get}}) or only a subset of that according to specified filter criteria (see {{collection-resource-fetch}}), by issuing a GET or FETCH request to the group-collection resource, respectively.

 ~~~~~~~~~~~
 +--------+-------+-------------------------------------------+